Torah: Samaritanism

+The Samaritan Torah (ࠕࠫࠅࠓࠡࠄ, Tōrāʾ), also called the Samaritan Pentateuch, is the scripture of Samaritanism, which is slightly different from the Torah of Judaism.
+The Samaritan Pentateuch was written in the Samaritan script, a direct descendant of the Paleo-Hebrew alphabet that emerged around 600 BCE.
+Some 6,000 differences exist between the Samaritan and Jewish Masoretic Text, most of which are minor spelling and grammar variations, while others involve significant semantic changes, such as the uniquely Samaritan commandment to construct an altar on Mount Gerizim.
+Nearly 2,000 textual variations are found to be consistent with the Koine Greek Septuagint, some with the Latin Vulgate.
+It is reported that Samaritans translated their Pentateuch into Aramaic, Greek and Arabic.

 Christianity

 Although different Christian denominations have slightly different versions of the Old Testament in their Bibles, the Torah as the "Five Books of Moses" (or "the Mosaic Law") is common among them all.

 Islam

 Islam states that the Torah was sent by God.
 The "Tawrat" (توراة) is the Arabic name for the Torah within its context as an Islamic holy book believed by Muslims to be given by God to Prophets among the Children of Israel, and often refers to the entire Hebrew Bible.
 According to the Quran, God says, "It is He Who has sent down the Book (the Quran) to you with truth, confirming what came before it.
 And He sent down the Taurat (Torah) and the Injeel (Gospel)."
-(Q3:3) However, some self-professed Muslims believe that this original revelation was corrupted (tahrif) (or simply altered by the passage of time and human fallibility) over time by Jewish scribes.
+(Q3:3) However, the Muslims believe that this original revelation was corrupted (tahrif) (or simply altered by the passage of time and human fallibility) over time by Jewish scribes.
 The Torah in the Quran is always mentioned with respect in Islam.
 The Muslims' belief in the Torah, as well as the prophethood of Moses, is one of the fundamental tenets of Islam.

+The Islamic methodology of tafsir al-Qur'an bi-l-Kitab (تفسير القرآن بالكتاب) refers to interpreting the Qur'an with/through the Bible.
+This approach adopts canonical Arabic versions of the Bible, including the Torah, both to illuminate and to add exegetical depth to the reading of the Qur'an.
+Notable Muslim mufassirun (commentators) of the Bible and Qur'an who weaved from the Torah together with Qur'anic ones include Abu al-Hakam Abd al-Salam bin al-Isbili of Al-Andalus and Ibrahim bin Umar bin Hasan al-Biqa'i.